Canon 1D vs Olympus E-M10 II

 It is notable that the E-M10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not offer wifi capability.

 Both the 1D and the E-M10 II have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the E-M10 II was followed by the Olympus E-M10 III.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Olympus websites.

 Review summary: Canon 1D vs Olympus E-M10 II